sematext/sematext-agent-java/docs/metrics-yaml-format.md

 * `counter`, `long_counter`: Counter data type.
 Default aggregation is `SUM`
 * `text`: Textual data type.
 Typically used for metrics that needs to extracted as tags

-The default collection interval for metrics is 10 seconds.

 ## Derived metrics

 Derived metrics are calculated by applying built-in or custom functions on other metrics.
+Derived metrics can be used to adjust the values of metrics before sending to receiver.
+Some of the user cases are to extract a number from the string value or derive a metric as function of 2 attributes.

-In such case the `source` field of the metric need to be of format: `func:<function-name>(<params>)`.
+For derived metrics, the `source` field of the metric need to be of format: `func:<function-name>(<params>)`.

 * `func`: Denotes that metric needs to be derived by applying the function specified.
 * `<function-name>`: Function to invoked.
 In case of [built-in functions](./built-in-functions.md),